Arturo de Hoyos

 Arturo de Hoyos (September 21, 1925 - June 12, 2016) was a professor at Brigham Young University (BYU) and president of the Universidad Hispana in Provo, Utah.

+Early life and education

 Hoyos was born in Piedras Negras, Coahuila, Mexico and raised in Chihuahua State and Sonora State in Northern Mexico.
 He served a mission for the Church of Jesus Christ of Latter-day Saints (LDS Church) and then studied at BYU.